Object / IdentityMaciej Trzciński

 Schemas decide whether a site scales.
 A model that bends on the third page type is the one you rebuild in year two — design it before the first screen lands.

-Content stacks live with real authors and — increasingly — real agents.
-Not the live demo.
+Content stacks live with real authors, real edge cases, and real scale — not the live demo.
 The boring foundations are what ship the product.

 Community